Mija9961/Art-Gallery-System/README.md

 # Art-Gallery-System
-To see a live demo type the following ip address in a browser or click on the link below:
+To see a live demo type the following ip address in a browser:

 3.110.130.224

+Or click on the link below:
 http://3.110.130.224/